pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       delete        Delete a single CIM instance.
       enumerate     Enumerate instances or names of CLASSNAME. get           Get a single CIMInstance.
-      invokemethod  Invoke a CIM method.
-      modify        Modify an existing instance.
+      invokemethod  Invoke a CIM method on a CIMInstance. modify        Modify an existing instance.
       query         Execute an execquery request.
       references    Get the reference instances or names.